sablier-labs/docs/docs/contracts/v2/reference/core/interfaces/interface.ISablierV2LockupLinear.md

 ### createWithDurations

-Creates a stream by setting the start time to `block.timestamp`, and the end time to the sum of `block.timestamp` and `params.durations.total.
+Creates a stream by setting the start time to `block.timestamp`, and the end time to the sum of `block.timestamp` and `params.durations.total`.
 The stream is funded by `msg.sender` and is wrapped in an ERC-721 NFT.

 Emits a {Transfer} and {CreateLockupLinearStream} event.
 Requirements: